openthread/spinel-spec/core/detail-commands.md

 ~~~
 Figure: Structure of CMD_PROP_VALUE_INSERTED

 Property value insertion notification.
-This command can be sent by the NCP in response to the `CMD_PROP_VALUE_INSERT` command, or it can be sent by the NCP in an unsolicited fashion to notify the OS of various state changes asynchronously.
+This command can be sent by the NCP in response to the `CMD_PROP_VALUE_INSERT` command, or it can be sent by the NCP in an unsolicited fashion to notify the AP of various state changes asynchronously.

 The payload for this command is the property identifier encoded in the packed unsigned integer format described in (#packed-unsigned-integer), followed by the value that was inserted into the given property.